joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_cardinal_virtues/of_adoration/prologue.md

 (1) Whether adoration is an act of latria?
 (2) Whether adoration denotes an internal or an external act?
 (3) Whether adoration requires a definite place?

+* Whether Adoration Is An Act Of Latria Or Religion?
+* Whether Adoration Denotes An Action Of The Body?
+* Whether Adoration Requires A Definite Place?